neurall/StableDiffusionUi/README.md

 open browser http://localhost:shown_port to see html based gui

-upscale results manually with qualityscaller ai upscaller for example install qualityscalle from github realsr_jpeg results there are superior to blury bsrgan
+upscale results manually with  ai upscaller for example install qualityscaler from github realsr_jpeg results there are superior to blury bsrgan